Chapter 4: The Archivist

 Example workflow:

-Backward chain: Look at Thompson’s reference list.
-She cites Juslin & Västfjäll (2008) on emotional mechanisms in music.
+1. Backward chain: Look at Zentner et al.’s reference list.
+They cite Juslin and Västfjäll (2008) on emotional mechanisms in music.
 You add that to your reading list.
+They also cite Scherer’s (2004) earlier work on which emotions music can induce.
+That goes on the list too.

-Forward chain: Check “Cited by” on Google Scholar.
-You find that Thompson’s article has been cited 47 times.
-You skim the titles and abstracts of those 47 articles.
-Three are directly relevant to your question about lyric sentiment.
-You add them to Zotero.
+2. Forward chain: Check “Cited by” on Google Scholar.
+You find that the Zentner et al. article has been cited hundreds of times.
+You skim titles and abstracts, filtering for articles about lyric content specifically.
+You discover Napier and Shamir (2018) on sentiment analysis of Billboard lyrics.
+You add it to Zotero.

 This process creates a snowball effect.
 One key article leads to ten more, which lead to twenty more.
 But the growth is strategic, not random.